AdamStone/datafit/README.md

 In general, csv data is imported and the x and y columns selected using the get_data and get_xy functions.
-The model expression is defined symolically, using the sympy.symbols method to initialize the variables and fitting parameters, and passed to a Model object.
+The model expression is defined symbolically, using the sympy.symbols method to initialize the variables and fitting parameters, and passed to a Model object.
 The x and y data are then passed to the find_fit method of the model along with a dictionary of initial guess values.
 If the fit is successful, an instance